scrapy/scrapy/docs/intro/tutorial.rst

 A shortcut to the start_requests method
 ---------------------------------------
-Instead of implementing a :meth:`~scrapy.spiders.Spider.start_requests` method that generates :class:`~scrapy.Request` objects from URLs, you can just define a :attr:`~scrapy.spiders.Spider.start_urls` class attribute with a list of URLs.
-This list will then be used by the default implementation of :meth:`~scrapy.spiders.Spider.start_requests` to create the initial requests for your spider::
+Instead of implementing a :meth:`~scrapy.Spider.start_requests` method that generates :class:`~scrapy.Request` objects from URLs, you can just define a :attr:`~scrapy.Spider.start_urls` class attribute with a list of URLs.
+This list will then be used by the default implementation of :meth:`~scrapy.Spider.start_requests` to create the initial requests for your spider::

     import scrapy